-The correct name is "Gyukushiyaki" (Literally, Cooked Beef Skewers).
+The name for this in Japan is "Gyukushiyaki" (Literally, Cooked Beef Skewers).
 Thin slices of beef sirloin is hand skewered, marinated in our secret teriyaki sauce overnight and cooked over coals.
 It is a perfect complement for a cold drink.
-This recipe hearkens back to the 70s.
+This recipe hearkens back to the 70s where we realized that we had to serve something different from the beef teriyaki that the restaurants were serving.

 Quarter chickens are trimmed, marinated in our secret teriyaki sauce for several days and barbecued over a low charcoal heat to create our famous Teriyaki Chicken.
 A version of this recipe has been the cornerstone for many fundraisers at Buddhist temples including the Morgan Hill Buddhist Church.
 But we think this version is the best Obon chicken in Northen California.
 (Actually every Obon says that.)
-Interestingly, this style of BBQ chicken is relatively rare in Japan and often seen in the countryside.
+Interestingly, this style of BBQ chicken is relatively uncommon in Japan and often only seen in the countryside or at festivals

-Our corn is from the Sacramento Valley area and is picked fresh.
+Our corn is from the Sacramento Valley area and is picked fresh and delivered on the day of the Obon Festival.

 Ingredients: